Keith-S-Thompson/the-flat-trantor-society/README.md

   (managing allocation and deallocation).
 Pictures with boxes and arrows.
 - C is more strongly typed than you think it is.
 - This is why people use Windows (a few things Linux should do better).
+- Floating-point equality: using a simple epsilon is not good enough.